Superhzf/interpretability-of-source-code-transformers/POS Code/Preprocessing/README.md

 part would take less than 10 minutes, the validation part would take ~2 hours.

-Only the first 500 Python files of the evaluation dataset in the ETH Python 150 dataset is used because the evaluation dataset is small and we do not need many Python files to do the probing task.
+Only the first 500 Python files of the evaluation dataset in the ETH Python 150 dataset are used because the evaluation dataset is small and we do not need many Python files to do the probing task.

 ## Download the datasets